RCantu92/decentralized_crowdfunding/README.md

 ![](./images/node_deploy_output.png)

-*(Note: This is a different deployed address than the listed at the end of this README.)

 To now render a local instance of contract on your browser, navigate to the root directory.

 Once inside, run the following in the command line: